jyjh/tp/docs/DeveloperGuide.md

    1. Test case: `delete 1`<br>
       Expected: First player is deleted from the list.
 Details of the deleted player shown in the status message.

+   1. Test case: `delete i/PlayerName` (assuming PlayerName exists)<br>
+      Expected: The player with IGN "PlayerName" is deleted from the list.

 1. Editing players

    1. Prerequisites: List all players using the `list` command.